 It’s all part of the National Trust’s ‘Vote’ Project, and November Club artist Imogen Cloët has created a new installation, inspired by the Trevelyan’s desire to create a socialist utopia.

 Polly’s looking peaky, Lilliput has come to life and there’s a hump backed zebra in the library.
-Where else can we be, but back at Wallington with the madcap Trevelyans.
+It can only be November Club back at National Trust Wallington.
+This time producing a self directed adventure through the house for families... or anyone interested in fun things to do, the Trevelyan way of course!

 Why are you here? is the question November Club has posed to visitors to Bickling Hall in Norfolk.